 Read more about our efforts to learn about our customers' needs and concerns and to increase customers' overall satisfaction levels in the “Customer Satisfaction” section of this report.

 We engage with and support associates on an ongoing basis in many ways beyond their daily interactions with coworkers and managers:

-Our community relations team has surveyed our stakeholders to gauge awareness and perception of Staples’ community involvement, allowing us to continue defining the optimal community outreach programs.
-In fact, it was feedback from our associates that helped Staples Foundation decide on a new giving strategy in 2012, one that is associate driven.
-Internationally, we continued the Choose a Charity voting program that was initially launched in 2010.
-This program allows associates to nominate organizations to receive a portion of Staples funding.
-This past year, associates helped select 24 charities they personally cared about to receive nearly $1.9 million of donations.
+Our community and giving team has surveyed our stakeholders to gauge awareness and perception of Staples’ community involvement, allowing us to continue defining the optimal community outreach programs.
+In fact, it was feedback from our associates that helped Staples Foundation decide on a new global giving strategy in 2012, one that is associate driven.
+The 2 Million & Change program allows associates to nominate organizations to receive a portion of Staples funding.

 Read more about our efforts in the “Community” section of this report.

 Staples engages with NGOs that are considered leaders in their respective areas of expertise to help us enhance our performance across our four Soul pillars (Ethics, Community, Environment and Diversity).
 For example, we are engaged with: